 These allow you to quickly and easily punch in pixels at your favorite pixel pitch and then can be mounted vertically via a variety of methods ( depending on the structure of your exterior.)

 Some folks elect to build their own version of this using PVC pipes and drilling holes in them.
-This does save some cost, but I don’t mind the look of the Boscoyo strips, and they really don’t cost much, so I stick with them!
+This does save some cost, but I’m not convinced it’s worth it.
+I don’t mind the look of the Boscoyo strips, and they really don’t cost much compared to hours of drilling PVC, so I stick with them!

 Think Outside “The Box” With Props